 *Standardized Testing is optional (except for homeschooled students and those applying for the Leadership in Medicine Program or the 3+3 Accelerated Law Program).
-For applicants who select to have their SAT or ACT scores considered during the review process, the writing section is not required (unless you are applying for the Leadership in Medicine Program).
+For applicants who select to have their SAT or ACT scores considered during the review process, the supplemental essay/writing section is not required.

 We believe that a Union education is an attainable goal and a worthwhile investment for your future.
 Union has a longstanding commitment to admitting an economically diverse student body.
 We meet the full demonstrated financial need of all admitted students.

 Over $53 million is awarded annually to Union students in the form of grants and scholarships - outright awards that do not need to be repaid.
 Students who demonstrate financial need are offered a financial aid package that generally consists of a grant, loan and work opportunity.
 In addition, first-year applicants are automatically considered for merit scholarships.
 These scholarships are awarded to our top applicants each year based on academic credentials.